tupol/spark-utils/README.md

  - Added `JdbcDataSource` and `JdbcDataSink` IO frameworks
  - Moved all useful implicit conversions into `org.tupol.spark.implicits`
  - Added testing utilities under `org.tupol.spark.testing`

+## What's next? ##

+The current development branch is `4.x`.
+The plan is to bring structured streaming support as well.

 ## ToDoS, Thoughts & Suggestions ##